amiabix/OP-ZisK/tests/README.md

 # E2E Tests

-This directory hosts the end-to-end tests for `op-succinct`, built on top of Optimism's devstack.
+This directory hosts the end-to-end tests for OP-ZisK, built on top of Optimism's devstack.
 Use the `justfile` here to prepare contract artifacts and run the suite with the expected environment.